forbze/WWDC-First-Time-Guide/README.md

 The challenge with jetlag is that by 2-3pm you are really starting to feel it, and being in the dark conference hall is challenging!

-This year Day 1 has been relocated to the Bill Graham Civic Auditorium and can hold 7000 capacity which means there will likely be no need for overflow rooms.
+This year Day 1 has been relocated to the Bill Graham Civic Auditorium and can hold a capacity of 7000 which means there will likely be no need for overflow rooms.
 Queuing may be optional (insert swift joke here).

 Last year, Monday consisted of three events:
 <ul>